Heading 1

 ● Weight: Heavier, with 2 pounds per cubic foot.

 ● Feel: Firmer and more supportive.
-It's less likely to "bottom out" or compress under
+It's less likely to snap, break or compress under

 weight.